River Trips Offered

 Upper San Marcos River Trip

 Let the sounds of the crowds and city fade away as you immerse yourself in nature.
 It is easy to forget how close you are to civilization as this trip has the feel of a wilderness expedition.
 This is considered to be the most scenic section of the river, and travels outside of town into the countryside 5 miles, ending past the confluence with the Blanco River.
 Paddlers can expect to have this section all to themselves as it is not suitable for tubing due to the confluence of the two rivers and the dams.
 For this trip we will park and meet at the downriver take out near Martindale (the finish line).
-You will leave your vehicle and be shuttled 5 miles upriver to the starting point at Ramon Lucio Park or City Park in San Marcos.
+You will leave your vehicle and be shuttled 6.5 miles upriver to the starting point at Ramon Lucio Park or City Park in San Marcos.
 Here after a brief orientation, the trip will begin.
-Customers will paddle the 5 miles downriver back to where their vehicles are parked at the takeout, and where we will meet you to pick up the boats.
-Participants will see endangered wild rice, clear flowing springs, migratory birds, waterfalls, and the point at which the Blanco River and San Marcos River Join.
+Customers will paddle the 6.5 miles downriver back to where their vehicles are parked at the takeout, and where we will meet you to pick up the boats.
+Participants will see endangered wild rice, clear flowing springs, migratory birds, waterfalls, and the point at which the Blanco River and San Marcos River join.
 You might even get lucky and spot one of our elusive river otters or a bobcat as one of our customers has in the past.
-There are two dams that must be portaged river left, requiring boats to be carried (not dragged) over uneven terrain to go around the hazard.
+There are two or three dams (depending on starting location) that must be portaged on river left, requiring boats to be carried (not dragged) over uneven terrain to go around the hazard.
 This trip is not recommended for those who have mobility issues or are having their first introduction paddling experience.
-On average customers complete this section in 3 to 4 hours but this will depend greatly upon your personal paddling speed.
+On average customers complete this section in 4.5 hours but this will depend greatly upon your personal paddling speed.
 The effort is well worth the reward as we consider this the gem of the hill country river trails.
-Add 1.5 miles for a total of 6.5 if getting out at the San Marcos River Retreat.

 Old Bastrop to Scull Bridge